NicholasVFuller/TODO/README.md

    - Run the SQL commands in `database/init.sql` to initialize the database.

 3. **Run the backend**
-   - Navigate to the `backend` directory.
+   - Navigate to the `backend/TodoApi` directory.
    - Restore the dependencies and run the application:
    ```
    dotnet restore